fredriknystrom/ResumePortfolio/README.md

     ```
   - Follow the prompts to set up the username, email, and password.

+- **Accessing Database**
+  - One can easily check the current state of the database and try raw sql commands on it.
+  - Run the dbshell command:
+    ```
+    python3 manage.py dbshell
+    ```

 - **Checking for Problems**
   - Django can check for problems in your project without making database migrations or starting the server.
   - Run the check command: